FuelsEurope

 3 Sept 2024

-Their ask — FuelsEurope requests clear definitions of offshore vessels, clarified emission reporting requirements, prompt definition of offshore port calls, and consistent low-carbon fuel definitions across EU legislation.
+Message — FuelsEurope requests clear definitions of offshore vessels, clarified emission reporting requirements, prompt definition of offshore port calls, and consistent low-carbon fuel definitions across EU legislation.
 They propose implementing a negative list of vessel exemptions and treating 2025 as a transition year for obtaining facility codes.123

-How it helps them — This would reduce administrative burden and prevent double counting of emissions for their members.45
+Why — This would reduce administrative burden and prevent double counting of emissions for their members.45

-Who loses — Environmental advocates lose stricter immediate compliance requirements for offshore emission monitoring.6
+Impact — Environmental advocates lose stricter immediate compliance requirements for offshore emission monitoring.6

 Fuel industry urges alignment of low-carbon fuel definitions across EU regulations